weiang/weiang.github.com/about.md

   creditlink: http://texturelovers.com
 ---

 My name is Ang Wei.
-Now I'm a third year undergraduate student at *University of Science and Technology of China*.
+Now I'm a third year undergraduate student at [University of Science and Technology of China](http://www.ustc.edu.cn).
 My major is computer science and thchnology.
 For the past three years, my undergraduate education has exposed me to various sub-fields of computer science.
 But most of my interests are in the field related to programming language and compiler design.
 It's very exciting to design a *good* programming language and implement an *effecient* compiler to relief programmers' work.

 But what a good programming language is?
 Different people have different opinion.